Better for you

 Better for business

-The Australian Government is building a better tax system for Australian businesses.
-The reforms deliver tax relief for more than three million small and medium businesses and include:
+The Australian Government is building a better tax system for Australian businesses by providing tax relief for around 3.4 million small and medium-sized businesses.
+This includes:

-- Tax cuts for incorporated small and medium businesses, with turnover of less than $50 million per annum.
-These companies will move to a 25 per cent tax rate by 2021-22;
+- Accelerating tax cuts for small and medium-sized companies with turnover under $50 million per annum by adjusting company tax rates to a more competitive 25 per cent tax rate by 2021-22.

-- Increasing the rate of the tax discount for unincorporated small businesses with turnover below $5 million (also known as the small business income tax offset);
+- Bringing forward increases to the tax discount rate for unincorporated small businesses with an annual turnover below $5 million (up to the existing cap of $1,000).

-The Australian Government is building a better tax system for hardworking Australians, by tackling tax avoidance.
+The Australian Government is building a better tax system that rewards hard-working Australians.